 UmweltBank is a specialised lender with total assets of €3.7bn, providing financing of renewable energy projects, as well as loans for new construction or renovation of sustainable residential, community and commercial real estate.

-UBK’s focus on financing sustainable projects should continue to facilitate the bank’s growth in the long term, with Germany’s ambitious target to generate more than 80% of electricity from RE sources by 2050 (vs 36% in 2017).
+UBK’s focus on financing sustainable projects should continue to facilitate the bank’s growth in the long term, with Germany’s ambitious target to generate more than 80% of electricity from RE sources by 2050 (vs 40% in 2018).
 In the short term however, the recently introduced auction system aimed at encouraging more competition and cost effectiveness has led to some market uncertainty.
-The trend towards sustainability is also reshaping the German real estate industry and becoming the key driver of UBK’s new lending volumes, as illustrated by its H118 results.
+The trend towards sustainability is also reshaping the German real estate industry and becoming one of key drivers of UBK’s new lending volumes.